endurodave/DelegateMQ/README.md

 delegates(123);
 ```

-In C++, a delegate encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
+In C++, a delegate function object encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
 A delegate is a type-safe wrapper around a callable function that allows it to be passed around, stored, or invoked at a later time, typically within different contexts or on different threads.
 Delegates are particularly useful for event-driven programming, callbacks, asynchronous APIs, or when you need to pass functions as arguments.

 Synchronous and asynchronous delegates are available.
 Asynchronous variants handle both non-blocking and blocking modes with a timeout.
 The library supports all types of target functions, including free functions, class member functions, static class functions, lambdas, and `std::function`.
 It is capable of handling any function signature, regardless of the number of arguments or return value.
 All argument types are supported, including by value, pointers, pointers to pointers, and references.
 The delegate library takes care of the intricate details of function invocation across thread boundaries.